SkygearIO/skygear-doc/content/ios/relation.md

 [[[NSOperationQueue alloc] init] addOperation:operation];
 ```

-`SKYQueryUsersOperation-relationDirection` is only effective on `relationFollow`.
+`SKYQueryUsersOperation-relationDirection` is only effective on `followRelation`.

 ### Relation directions